MHDLab-Projects/MHD-Photoionization/doc/setup_notes.md

 ## Standard setup

-Git bash installed on windows.
-Python 3.10.11 using requirements_gitbash.txt
+Git bash installed on windows in Vscode.

 ## General installation process

 Documenting process of setting up repository.
-Vscode running WSL on same laptop codes were developed on.
 palette: Ctrl + Shift + P
-TODO: update/merge with above
+TODO: update/merge with above.
+Clean up order and re-test

 1. clone MHD-Photoionization repo (checkout dev branch)
 2. palette: create python environment (venv).
-Python 3.11.2.  use reqs/requirements_gitbash.txt ensure that the environment is activated when opening the terminal. `which python` should point to the new venv python.
-As of 03-15 need to have prerelease vscode extension. try killing and reopening terminal/closing opening vscode.
+Python 3.10.11 using requirements_gitbash.txt ensure that the environment is activated when opening the terminal. `which python` should point to the new venv python.
+Try closing and reopening vscode terminal (trash button) and reloading window.
 3. run `source install.sh` in base level of repository.
 4. setup .env file (rename .env_example to .env) and check/update values.